AccessNow/community-documentation/pages/mydoc/mydoc_VoIP_Video_Chat_Tools.md

 Skype is not a good solution for human right defenders at risk.

-Depending on their threat model, other commercial services like Google Hangouts can also be contraindicated.
+Depending on their threat model, we should also discourage at-risk users from using other commercial services like Google Hangouts.

 ### Solution